- Plan your visit

-This, the last truly wild horse, is skittish, stubborn, naturally shy and sometimes very aggressive.
+This, the last truly wild horse, is naturally skittish and shy.
 The species came to the brink of extinction last century.
-A visit to Werribee Open Range Zoo’s small herd is a rare opportunity to see this species, which has never been tamed by humans.
+A visit to Werribee Open Range Zoo provides a rare opportunity to see this species, which has never been tamed by humans.

 - The Przewalski's Horse (pronounced sha-val-ski) is also known as the Mongolian Wild Horse and Takhi (‘spirit’).
 Horses are central to Mongolian culture, and Takhi are a symbol of their national heritage